 This colorful, flavor-packed Italian Chopped Salad recipe will win over everyone around the table!
-Hearty meats, crisp vegetables, plenty of cheese and a zesty homemade Italian dressing combine to form one highly addictive salad!
+Hearty meats, crisp vegetables, plenty of cheese and a zesty homemade Italian dressing combine to form one delightfully delicious chop salad!
 It’s quick and simple to make, and can easily be customized to include your favorite ingredients!

 Hi, friends!
 Now that the warmer weather is finally here, I figured it’s the perfect time to share one of my all-time favorite salads!

 While I love any (and every) type of salad, chopped salads have a special place in my heart.
 They are just so incredibly flavorful and super fun to eat!
 Since all the ingredients are chopped and bite-sized, I love that you get a little bit of everything in each and every bite!